AYANGHOSH1999/McDonald-s-sales-interactive-and-dynamic-dashboard-/README.md

 ## 📊 Project Overview

-This Power BI project visualizes and analyzes McDonald’s sales data to uncover actionable insights for business growth and performance optimization.
+This MS Excel project visualizes and analyzes McDonald’s sales data to uncover actionable insights for business growth and performance optimization.

 ### ✅ Key Features